Exciting engineering challenges with great prizes

 • Sara Sigel

-Sara Sigel over 10 years ago
+Sara Sigel about 11 years ago

 Finalists are announced!
 Thanks to everyone who participated.
 We believe these seven entries are among the best solutions.
 Which one is your favorite?
 Did we leave anything amazing off the list?
 See something we should know about?
 Let us know here in the comments!